AlecAivazis/graphql-over-kafka/docs/source/intro/auth.rst

         }
     }

-Now we are ready to protect our data!
+Make sure to copy that ``sessionToken`` down somewhere.
+We'll use it to authenticate our requests later on.

 Authorizing Users for Particular Pieces of Data